douggreen/drupal-composer-installer/README.md

   },
 ```

-### drupal-libraries - array of packages to install into {drupal-root}/sites/all/libraries.
+### drupal-libraries - map of packages to install into {drupal-root}/sites/all/libraries.

+The package is the key name.
+Any value specifies a directory name under sites/all/libraries.

 ```
   "extra": {
     "drupal-libraries": {
-      "harvesthq/chosen",
-      "jquery/*"
+      "harvesthq/chosen" : "",
+      "desandro/imagesloaded" : "jquery-imagesloaded",
     },
   },
 ```